Mission statement and information for first time visitors not familiar with iconic Apple‑1 computer.

 Last operation: The year of last operation is bot listed for good reason.
 After every power-up no Apple‑1 owner would announce this to the Apple‑1 Registry and this information would be obsolete very soon.

 Accuracy: No guarantee can be given for the accuracy of any information.
 If you have more information please feel free to contact me.
 Many very good replica of Apple-1 exist.
 Even with date code correct components.
 Anyone interested in buying Apple‑1 have to keep this in mind.
 Hobbyist usually building replica for private use.
-Even some museums using replica.
+Even some museums use replicas.

 Auction: Only successful auctions since the year 2000 are considered.

-Number of existing Apple‑1: It may look like many Apple-1 are available but it is getting harder to buy an Apple-1 every year.
+Number of existing Apple‑1: It may look like many Apple-1 are available, but it's getting harder to buy an Apple-1 every year.
 Many Apple‑1 are now owned by museums or companies and will never be for sale again.
-Next year’s more and more Apple‑1 will ‘disappear’ from the market because less private people owning an Apple‑1.
+In the coming years more and more Apple‑1 will ‘disappear’ from the market, because fewer Apple‑1's will have a private owner.
 Someday it will be nearly impossible to buy an Apple‑1.